 It’s important to stabilize your weight before undergoing surgery.
 Usually, you should wait until you’ve been at your goal weight for about six months before having any body contouring.
 Typically, it’s recommended that patients who’ve lost weight through gastric bypass wait about 12-18 months before having any shaping surgeries performed.
 The waiting period gives you time to stabilize your weight and for your skin to shrink back slightly.

-Dr. George Bitar and Dr. Robert Centeno at the Bitar Institute in the Washington, D.C., area, have combined over 25 years of experience in post-weight loss body contouring procedures.
-They are able to discuss your specific situation and recommend the procedures that best meet your needs.
+Dr. George Bitar at the Bitar Institute in the Washington, D.C., area, has years of experience in post-weight loss body contouring procedures.
+He can discuss your specific situation and recommend the procedures that best meet your needs.
 To schedule a consultation at the Bitar Institute, call (703) 206-0506 today.

 George Bitar, MD, FACS is an award-winning, board-certified cosmetic and reconstructive plastic surgeon, the Founder and Medical Director of Bitar Cosmetic Surgery Institute in Virginia.
 He specializes in the latest surgical and minimally invasive techniques to scar management and reduction.
 Dr. Bitar is involved in groundbreaking research and education in plastic surgery and has authored numerous articles, abstracts, and chapters.